selavii/LimbajeFormale/README.md

 Input string can be obtained via state transitions.

 ```
-Above you can see the algorithm that a word goes trough in order to be checked if it validates the Grammar Rules.
+Above you can see the algorithm that a word goes through in order to be checked if it validates the Grammar Rules.
 In this example it validates the rules.
 Below I will attach an example of a string that does not validate the rules:
 ```java
 Enter input string: agdsgags